One of many different types of Super Star Barbie from the 80s

 Kelly and Todd are younger then Skipper dolls often used as ring bearer and flower girl in Barbie and Midge wedding sets.
 One of the dolls is more rare and referred to as a lemon head.
 The doll with the smaller head was redesigned to look more natural in 2003.

-I know Maxie was released first because I was shopping in the stores looking for clearance Jem dolls at the time when Maxie came out.
 Neither doll was successful.
+I have one Jazzie in my collection, Glitter Beach Jazzie.
 Jazzie was supposed to be a cousin to Barbie like Francie.
 But, Jazzie looked a lot like Maxie, so buyers could pick Maxie or Jazzie.
-Even the names were almost the same.
-Jazzie is the Mattel doll, but would be considered the copy cat or the clone.
 Jazzie was not a lower quality plastic so she does not qualify for clone status, but merely copy cat status.
 I found Jazzie to be more attractive then Maxie.
-However, my favorite Maxie was the first edition of Maxie dolls.
 Maxie lasted for three years.
+Once Maxie was disconnected Jazzie was stopped as well.
 At the time I was so upset about Jem not being made anymore that I refused to buy any Maxie Dolls, and I started to buy Barbie Dolls shortly after the demise of Jem.
-One tend in doll has been to make the playline dolls for children cheaper and cheaper and try to convince adults to buy Adult Line Collectors Dolls which cost a lot more rather then Playline dolls.
-Most Adults who collect Vintage Playline dolls want the same dolls from their childhoods.
+One trend in dolls has been to make the playline dolls for children cheaper and cheaper.
+Maxie was made cheaper then Jem.
+But, still she is vintage and not as cheap more modern dolls.
+The nicest looking Maxie was an early Swim suit Maxie called Beachy Keen.
+Hasbro just gave up and stopped making fashion dolls for a while.

 Barbie is a registered trade mark of Mattel Inc.